wpsimon09/CardGuesser/README.md

     loadData();
 }
 ```
-this function will make the new call to the api to retriev new set of cards as well as resets the index of the image that is currently displayed
+this function will make the new call to the api to retrieve new set of cards as well as resets the index of the image that is currently displayed

 ## Step 6